DrDiman/myPresentation_Grid_reveal/README.md

 CSS Grid-Layout

-[1 slide] Agenda.
+Agenda.

-[2 slide] Browser support.
+Browser support.

-  CSS Grid is well supported in most desktop and mobile browsers except Internet Explorar and Opera Mini, in IE you need to add prefix -ms-.
+  CSS Grid is well supported in most desktop and mobile browsers except Internet Explorar and Opera Mini, in IE you need to add prefix -  ms-.

-[3 slide] Terminology.
+Terminology.

-  [3.1]

   Grid container - is the element on which display: grid is applied.

   Grid items - are direct children of the grid container.